ImmutableWebApps/immutablewebapps.github.io/README.md

 ### Simplified routing

 The leading application frameworks do not separate the location of static assets from the `index.html` in their [deployment recommendations](https://angular.io/guide/deployment#server-configuration).
 Instead, they recommend adding routing rules to the web server that returns `index.html` for all paths that do not resolve to a physical file.
-The implementation of these routing rules may differ from between web servers and mistakes often result in paths that resolve to the wrong resource.
+The implementation of these routing rules may differ between web servers and mistakes often result in paths that resolve to the wrong resource.

 Separating the hosting of `index.html` and the static assets eliminates this risk.
 The static assets server always serves a physical file represented by the url and the web application server always serves `index.html` for any url.